 With the holidays approaching, I can not think of a better time to round up your family and friends and venture outdoors for a magical skating experience.
 Check out the Forbes’ recently published list of The Country’s Most Magical Ice Rinks.
 If you’re traveling or expecting family/friends visiting for the holidays and will be near one of these rinks, then you should definitely make plans to enjoy some bonding time with your loved ones while also getting a great workout.

 I must admit I’m surprised the Bank of America Winter Village at Bryant Park in NYC did not make the Forbes’ top outdoor skating rink list.
 It’s one of my all-time favorite winter wonderland spots to visit whenever I’m in the city especially during the holidays.
 Not only is the Bryant Park rink twice as big as Rockefeller Center’s, but the skating is FREE!!!
 Of course, there are expected long lines because of free admission but I don’t feel it to be any much longer than those at Rockefeller Center.
 If you go during off-peak hours during the early part of a weekday then you’ll surely have a good chance to enjoy a fun and affordable skating experience.
 Skate rentals are not free but even if you do have to rent, it’s no more than rental prices elsewhere.
 I think the very best part of Bryant Park skating is the 100+ outdoor artisanal and holiday shops selling unique gifts in customized kiosks which line the plaza.
 I love walking around and going in and out of the shops hoping to be surprised at what cute trinkets and treasures I would find.
 Imbedded in this holiday market are also great food eateries which serve all types of popular ethnic cuisines.
 I highly recommend for you and your family to check out Manhattan’s only free skating rink.
-In fact, I was just at the Winter Village at Bryant Park last night waiting to pick up my brother who’s coming home from college for Thanksgiving break and I took the opportunity to do some early holiday shopping and also had dinner nearby at one of my favorite restaurants, Bryant Park Grill.
+In fact, I was just at the Winter Village at Bryant Park last night waiting to pick up my brother who’s coming home on the bus from college for Thanksgiving break and I took the opportunity to do some early holiday shopping and also had dinner nearby at one of my favorite chic restaurants, Bryant Park Grill.
 I love eating there especially during the holidays where you can sit at a table right near the beautifully adorned Christmas tree under the heated holiday tent and enjoy the dazzling festive decorations while people-watching the passerbys.